 The 18th meeting of the Libraries Taskforce took place in the Woolwich Centre.
-Woolwich Centre is notable as it appears consistently high in the lists of library usage; and GLL are much talked about as they now deliver services in more libraries across England than any other single organisation.
+Woolwich Centre is notable as it appears consistently high in the lists of library usage; and Greenwich Leisure Limited (GLL) are much talked about as they now deliver services in more libraries across England than any other single organisation.

 As already reported in this blog post by Kim Bromley-Derry (our Chair), before the meeting, Taskforce members had the opportunity to meet Michael Ellis, the new Libraries Minister, and ask him questions.
 They then had an introduction to the Royal Borough of Greenwich’s portfolio holder (Councillor Denise Scott-McDonald), and a presentation from Tim Hetherington, Greenwich’s Interim Client Manager and Diana Edmonds, GLL’s head of libraries, who talked about their overall approach, and what is happening in Woolwich Centre library in particular.